-By August 15 the riot ended when 14,000 National Guard troops arrived and patrolled the streets.
+By Saturday night, a curfew was set and 14,000 National Guard troops arrived to patrol the streets and set up barricades.
 The following day most African Americans retired to their homes.
-In spite of the protest, the Watts Rebellion did not significantly improve the lives of the community’s black population.
+Despite the protest, the Watts Rebellion did not significantly improve the lives of the community’s Black population.
 While the revolt inspired the federal government to implement programs to address unemployment, education, healthcare, and housing under Lyndon B. Johnson’s “War on Poverty,” much of the money allocated for these programs was eventually absorbed by the Vietnam War.